Fan translation of video games: Game company acknowledgments

-On July 12, 2007, RPGamer released an interview they did with Koichiro Sakamoto, a game producer from Square Enix, acknowledging fan translations:
+In July 2007, RPGamer released an interview they did with Koichiro Sakamoto, a game producer from Square Enix, acknowledging fan translations:

 "On a similar note, we told Mr. Sakamoto that a fan translation had been done some years ago for Front Mission 1, and asked how he felt about such efforts.
-The producer replied that he actually found them very encouraging -- it's something the developers should be doing, but because they're not, the fans are doing it instead.
-He stated that he'd like to be able to give something back to the fans, and would like to thank personally each of the fans that worked on the translation."
+The producer replied that he actually found them very encouraging – it's something the developers should be doing, but because they're not, the fans are doing it instead.
+He stated that he'd like to be able to give something back to the fans, and would like to thank personally each of the fans that worked on the translation".
 Clyde Mandelin, a professional localizer and lead of the Mother 3 fan translation project, received letters of thanks from employees of major game development companies for his translation work.

-In 2010, publisher Xseed Games licensed and paid for the use of a fan translation of Ys: The Oath in Felghana (PC) in the PSP port in order to offset the localization costs of such a "niche" game.
+In 2010, publisher Xseed Games licensed and paid for the use of a fan translation of Ys: The Oath in Felghana (PC) in the PlayStation Portable port in order to offset the localization costs of such a "niche" game.
+Shortly after publishing it, Xseed Games went on to purchase three more fan-translated scripts.
+Ys I and Ys II for the PlayStation Portable release of Ys I & II Chronicles, and Ys Origin for Windows.

 In 2010, Rising Star Games teamed up with Spanish fans of Fragile Dreams: Farewell Ruins of the Moon to translate the game's script.

-In 2011, adult visual novel publisher 0verflow acknowledged the fan translation group Sekai Project and its efforts to localize School Days.
-Eventually, American bishoujo game publisher JAST USA licensed the game and paid for the use of Sekai Projects work in their release, offsetting the localization costs in a similar manner.
-JAST USA also licensed the all ages version of Xuse's Aselia the Eternal and paid the fan translation group Dakkodango Translations for use of their translation.
+In 2011, adult visual novel publisher 0verflow acknowledged the fan translation group (which later established itself as a publisher) Sekai Project and its efforts to localize School Days.
+Eventually, American bishoujo game publisher JAST USA licensed the game and paid for the use of Sekai Project's work in their release, offsetting the localization costs in a similar manner.
+JAST USA also licensed Xuse's Aselia the Eternal and paid the fan translation group Dakkodango Translations for use of their translation.

-In 2010, the Japanese game company Minori sent two cease and desist emails to No Name Losers, a fan group that worked on an unauthorized translation patch of their game Ef: A Fairy Tale of the Two.
-However, a partnership between Minori, No Name Losers, and American game publisher MangaGamer was later negotiated to allow the official release of Minori's games in English.
+In 2010, the Japanese game company Minori sent two cease and desist emails to No Name Losers, a fan group that worked on an unauthorized translation patch of their game Ef: A Fairy Tale of the Two, but a partnership between Minori, No Name Losers, and American game publisher MangaGamer was later negotiated to allow the official release of Minori's games in English.

-In 2021, NIS America reached an agreement with the fan translation group Geofront to use the latter's translations of The Legend of Heroes: Trails from Zero and The Legend of Heroes: Trails to Azure as a basis for an official localization.
+In 2021, NIS America reached an agreement with the fan translation group Geofront to use & license the latter's translations of The Legend of Heroes: Trails from Zero and The Legend of Heroes: Trails to Azure as a basis for official releases.

+In 2024, Refint/games reached out to the fan translation group Geofront and licensed the latter’s translation of Ys vs. Trails in the Sky to publish the game internationally.